 A doctoral student may need additional time to complete the preliminary dissertation proposal, under the guidance of the studentÃ¢â¬â¢s Dissertation Seminar 4 professor.
 Once approved by the seminar professor and Doctoral Office, the doctoral candidate is assigned to a dissertation chair and committee.

 Under the direction of the dissertation chair and working with committee members, the doctoral candidate develops the final version of the comprehensive dissertation proposal including the problem statement, literature review, and research design.
-The candidate will also receive training and gain certification on the institutional review board (IRB) approval process at Concordia and submit proposals to the IRB.
+The candidate will also receive training and gain certification on the institutional review board (IRB) approval process at Concordia University Irvine and submit proposals to the IRB.
 During this time the candidate also prepares for the oral defense of the dissertation proposal and work with the dissertation chair to schedule the oral defense of the proposal.

 Dissertation research involves implementation of the dissertation research design, collection and analysis of data, and reporting and discussion of research findings.
 Each doctoral candidate will execute the research design, follow the dissertation proposal timeline, collect and analyze data